Gambang kromong: History

-Characteristic
+Characteristics

-Gambang kromong used the Chinese scale instead of the local slendro typical in Javanese, Sundanese, or Balinese gamelan.
+Gambang kromong used the Chinese pentatonic scale instead of the local slendro tuning system typically used by Javanese, Sundanese, or Balinese gamelans.
 The set appears in the xylophone-like instrument gambang, used in the orchestra.

 In addition to accompanying songs, Gambang Kromong usually accompanies social dances such as the Cokek dance, a newly created performance dance as well as in Lenong theatre.